sciwyw/trigger_analysis_new/README.md

 step 3: make some plots from step 2

-All is written in python.
+All analysis is written in python.